Last updated on March 26, 2026

 Cryptic Command | Illustration by Jason Rainville

 Winning with control has a satisfying quality that comes from shutting your opponent out of the game and winning at your leisure.
-These cards are some of the best control cards to help get to that satisfaction.
+These cards are some of the best control pieces to help unlock that satisfaction.

 What are your favorite control cards?
 Do you like control decks or do you prefer playing a different archetype?
 Let me know in the comments or on the Draftsim Discord!